 "For I was hungry and you gave me food, I was thirsty and you gave me drink, I was a stranger and you welcomed me."
 Matthew 25:35.

-To date, UCC Disaster Ministries has forwarded $140,000 for mobile clinics, therapeutic feeding and medicines, food, nutrition supplements, safe water, sanitation, fast-maturing seeds, farming tools and support to keep pupils and teachers in school in South Sudan and drought-stricken Somalia, Ethiopia and Kenya.
+Since May of 2017, UCC Disaster Ministries has forwarded over $140,000 for mobile clinics, therapeutic feeding and medicines, food, nutrition supplements, safe water, sanitation, fast-maturing seeds, farming tools and support to keep pupils and teachers in school in South Sudan and drought-stricken Somalia, Ethiopia and Kenya.

 BACKGROUND AND DETAIL

 In an open letter, leaders of the World Council of Churches, the All African Conference of Churches and the World Evangelical Alliance note, “After years of a steady and remarkable progress on reducing world hunger, the numbers of hungry people globally have started to climb - a startling reversal less than three years after global leaders collectively agreed that achieving the ambitions of the Sustainable Development Goals demanded that no-one be left behind.
 Famine, drought and armed conflict, are making millions of our sisters and brothers hungry, homeless and vulnerable to conflicts, violence, and abuse.